Wyntuition/aspnetcore-workshop-kit/01-BasicApiApp/README.md

     app.UseMvc();
     ```

-4. Add a controller to serve the API requests called `ArticlesController` and add the following.
+4. Create a Controllers folder in the root, and add a controller to it called `ArticlesController` to serve the API requests.
+Add the following to it:

     ```
     [Route("/api/[controller]")]